dstl/eleatics/argumentation/cispaces/README.md

-This is an XSL transform to convert CISpaces format to AIF.
+[cis-to-aif.xsl](cis-to-aif.xsl) is an XSLT stylesheet to convert CISpaces format to AIF.

 See the **cis-to-aif** target in the [build file](/argumentation/build.xml) for an example based on the [CAP16_Scenario_phase1.cis](https://github.com/CISpaces/webservices/blob/master/example_cis_files/CAP16_Scenario_phase1.cis) from the [CISpaces GitHub](https://github.com/CISpaces) repository.